cybercongress/cybertensor-developer-docs/docs/index.md

     icon={GiArchiveRegister}
     title='2.
 Register, validate and mine'
     link='subnets/register-validate-mine'
-    body='Follow these steps to register and become a miner, or stake your TAO and become a validator.' />
+    body='Follow these steps to register and become a miner, or stake your PUSSY and become a validator.' />
     <Card
     icon={BiMath}
     title='3.
 Emissions'